infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 - the content is not grouped based on context relationships and has no meaningful labels defined

-#### Additional notes

-This technique covers points 3.2.1 On Focus - Level A & 3.2.2 On Input - Level A of the WCAG standard.

 ---

 ## Input Assistance

-_Help users avoid and correct mistakes._
+Help users avoid and correct mistakes.

 ### Error identification

+*This technique covers point 3.3.1 Error Identification - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**